-"Application" means the application submitted by an applicant for HTCs pursuant to this QAP, which application shall be submitted using the Minnesota Housing Finance Agency Common Application form.
+"Application" means the application submitted by an applicant for HTCs pursuant to this QAP, which application shall be submitted using the Minnesota Housing Finance Agency Common Application formas described in the Procedural Manual.

 "Costs of Intermediaries" means those costs referred to as "costs of intermediaries" as that phrase is used in Section 42(m)(2)(B)(iii) of the Code and as may be defined in any regulations promulgated pursuant thereto.
 In the absence of federal regulations or rulings to the contrary, such costs shall be consistent with Minnesota Housing requirements.